Controlled burn: United States

-Driven Grouse shooting is practiced on moors managed through controlled burning.

 With controlled burns, there is also a risk that the fires get out of control.
 For example, the Calf Canyon/Hermits Peak Fire, the largest wildfire in the history of New Mexico, was started by two distinct instances of controlled burns, which had both been set by the US Forest Service, getting out of control and merging.

-Political history

-The conflict of controlled burn policy in the United States has roots in the historical campaigns to combat wildfires and to the eventual acceptance of fire as a necessary ecological phenomenon.
+The conflict of controlled burn policy in the United States has roots in historical campaigns to combat wildfires and to the eventual acceptance of fire as a necessary ecological phenomenon.
+Following colonization of North America, the US used fire suppression laws to eradicate the indigenous practice of prescribed fire.
+This was done against scientific evidence that supported prescribed burns as a natural process.
+At the loss to the local environment, colonies utilized fire suppression in order to benefit the logging industry.

 The notion of fire as a tool had somewhat evolved by the late 1970s as the National Park Service authorized and administered controlled burns.
-While the methodology was still relatively new, the Yellowstone fires of 1988 occurred, which significantly politicized fire management.
+Following prescribed fire reintroduction, the Yellowstone fires of 1988 occurred, which significantly politicized fire management.
 The ensuing media coverage was a spectacle that was vulnerable to misinformation.
 Reports drastically inflated the scale of the fires which disposed politicians in Wyoming, Idaho, and Montana to believe that all fires represented a loss of revenue from tourism.
-Partially as a result of millions of dollars lost in estimates, stricter data recording was enforced and thresholds were established for determining which fires must be suppressed.
 Paramount to the new action plans is the suppression of fires that threaten the loss of human life with leniency toward areas of historic, scientific, or special ecological interest.

-Since 1988, many states have made progress toward controlled burns but with a proclivity toward forgetfulness between fire events.
+There is still a debate amongst policy makers about how to deal with wildfires.
 Senators Ron Wyden and Mike Crapo of Oregon and Idaho have been moving to reduce the shifting of capital from fire prevention to fire suppression following the harsh fires of 2017 in both states.